iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 :::info[another convenient untruth]

-Most LLMs use a more complex neural architecture called a [*transformer*](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), but again we'll just simplify the idea for convenience.
+Most LLMs use a more complex neural architecture called a [*transformer*](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), but again, we'll just simplify the idea for convenience.
 It makes no difference for this discussion, since transformers are also deterministic and require a chicken.

 :::